atlanmod/emfviews/README.md

 So far, these are the projects:

 * fr.inria.atlanmod.emfviews.
-This project is the main component of the tool.
-It includes the logic behind viewpoints and views.
+This is the main component of the tool.
+It includes the core logic behind viewpoints and views.
-* fr.inria.atlanmod.emfviews.ui.
-This project contributes to the Eclipse UI by defining wizards to ease the creation of viewpoints and views.
+* ~~fr.inria.atlanmod.emfviews.ui.
+This project contributes to the Eclipse UI by defining wizards to ease the creation of viewpoints and views.~~ (obsolete)
-* fr.inria.atlanmod.emfviews.editor.
-This project contributes to Eclipse UI, by defining an editor to modify viewpoints and views.
+* ~~fr.inria.atlanmod.emfviews.editor.
+This project contributes to Eclipse UI, by defining an editor to modify viewpoints and views.~~ (obsolete)
 * fr.inria.atlanmod.emfviews.virtuallinks.
 EMF project defining an Ecore model to represent links models.
 * fr.inria.atlanmod.emfviews.virtuallinks.delegator.
 This package delegates the
-  creation of virtual links to concrete implementations
+  creation of virtual links to concrete implementations.
 * fr.inria.atlanmod.emfviews.virtuallinksepsilondelegate.
 This project allows to
   generate links from the Epsilon Comparison Language (ECL).

-Plugins concerning the DSL to define viewpoints:
-* emfviews.dsl
-* emfviews.dsl.sdk
-* emfviews.dsl.tests
-* emfviews.dsl.ui

-ATL project:
-* SQL2VirtualLinks: transformation to generate virtual links model from DSL model

-Examples:
+The `examples` folder can help give an idea of how to use EMF Views:

 * myFirstViewTutorial.
 Create your first Viewpoint and View.
 * myFirstViewTransformationTutorial.
 Create your first M2M transformation using